Frequently Asked Questions

 How many projects do you take on each year?

-Patina Design Studio works on a select number of projects each year to ensure every project receives the time, attention, and detail required.
-This allows the studio and Jacqui to remain closely involved throughout each stage of the project.
+Patina Design Studio intentionally takes on a limited number of projects each year so each project receives the time, attention and level of detail required.
+This allows Jacqui and the studio to remain closely involved throughout the process.